 Want to work in a market where you stand a good chance of having “director” in your job title before you hit 30?

 “Titles are very important in China, especially when dealing with the senior management of a client – for example, arranging meetings or even getting through to the right person on the phone,” says Alistair Ramsbottom, managing director of Shanghai search firm The Blacklock Group.

 There’s a longer-term career downside, too.
-“Candidates don’t realise that having a senior title actually carries a lot of risk, especially in the current fluctuating markets,” explains Heddad.
+“Bankers don’t realise that having a senior title actually carries a lot of risk, especially in the current fluctuating markets,” explains Heddad.
 “Once you are perceived to be senior at a Chinese bank, it will be hard to get back into a global bank at that level because everyone will know you took a short cut.
 Senior jobs don’t open up frequently these days at the globals, some have a hiring freeze for MDs.”